-It is recommended that Besco further examine and analyse outcrops that it deems suitable for market with a drill program, consisting of short, large diameter holes.
+It is recommended that Besco continue to further examine and analyse outcrops that it deems suitable for market either with more cutting as carried out in this program, or with a drill program, consisting of short, large diameter holes.
 The holes would only have to be to a depth suitable for quarrying, and the larger diameter core would provide them with large enough samples to allow cutting and polishing to show to potential customers, and also give an indication of the amount of fracturing present.
 A permit would be required from the MNDM for the drill program.